Four steps to a strong identity foundation with Azure Active Directory

 Organizations with on-premises Active Directory should extend their directory to Azure AD using Azure AD Connect and configure the appropriate authentication method.
 Choosing the correct authentication method for your organization is the first step in your journey of moving apps to the cloud.
 It's a critical component since it controls access to all cloud data and resources.

-The simplest and recommended method for enabling cloud authentication for on-premises directory objects in Azure AD is to enable Password Hash Synchronization (PHS).
+The simplest and recommended method to enable cloud authentication for on-premises directory objects in Azure AD is Password Hash Synchronization (PHS).
 Alternatively, some organizations may consider enabling Pass-through Authentication (PTA).

-Whether you choose PHS or PTA, don't forget to enable Seamless Single Sign-on to allow users to access cloud apps without constantly entering their username and password in the app when using Windows 7 and 8 devices on your corporate network.
+Whether you choose PHS or PTA, don't forget to consider SSO to allow users to access apps without constantly entering their username and password.
+SSO can be achieved by using Hybrid Azure AD joined or Azure AD joined devices while keeping access to on-premises resources.
+For devices that can’t be Azure AD joined, Seamless single sign-on (Seamless SSO) helps provide those capabilities.
 Without single sign-on, users must remember application-specific passwords and sign into each application.
 Likewise, IT staff needs to create and update user accounts for each application such as Microsoft 365, Box, and Salesforce.
 Users need to remember their passwords, plus spend the time to sign into each application.
 Providing a standardized single sign-on mechanism to the entire enterprise is crucial for best user experience, reduction of risk, ability to report, and governance.

 For organizations already using AD FS or another on-premises authentication provider, moving to Azure AD as your identity provider can reduce complexity and improve availability.
-Unless you have specific use cases for using federation, we recommend migrating from federated authentication to either PHS and Seamless SSO or PTA and Seamless SSO to enjoy the benefits of a reduced on-premises footprint and the flexibility the cloud offers with improved user experiences.
+Unless you have specific use cases for using federation, we recommend migrating from federated authentication to either PHS or PTA.
+Doing this you can enjoy the benefits of a reduced on-premises footprint, and the flexibility the cloud offers with improved user experiences.
 For more information, see Migrate from federation to password hash synchronization for Azure Active Directory.

 Enable automatic deprovisioning of accounts